KHDPROJ/Batch-A18---FACIAL-EMOTION-RECOGNITION-USING-FACE-API/README.md

 ## MODELS:

 ### Face detection:
-get the boundaries of one or multiple faces.
+To get the boundaries of one or multiple faces.
 This is useful for determining where and how big the faces are in a picture.

 ### Face landmark detection:
-get the position and shape of the eyebrows, eyes, nose, mouth and lips, and chin.
+To get the position and shape of the eyebrows, eyes, nose, mouth and lips, and chin.
 This can be used to determine facing direction or to project graphics on specific regions, like a moustache between the nose and lips.

 ### Face recognition:
-determine who’s in the picture.
+To determine who’s in the picture.

 ### Face expression detection:
-get the expression from a face.
+To get the expression from a face.
 Note that the mileage may vary for different cultures.

 ### Age and gender detection:
-get the age and gender from a face.
+To get the age and gender from a face.
 Note that for “gender” classification, it classifies a face as feminine or masculine, which doesn’t necessarily reveal their gender.

 # End to end tests breakdown